wvirany/rips-relay/README.md

 ## Experiments

-Included are various python notebooks detailing different experiments.
-We can include descriptions here
+These are the main experiments with brief descriptions and results.

 ### [Piggyback](experiments/piggyback.ipynb)